EleutherAI/gpt-neox/README.md

 ### Running the code locally
 This code is set up to run automatically on as many GPUs as are avaliable.
 If you have multiple GPUs and only wish to make use of some of them, you can find information about how to specify which GPU(s) to use in training [here](https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node).

 The most common pitfall for local training is pipeline parallelism.
-Pipeline parallelism paritions the model into segments (called `PipelineModule`s in our code) that can decrese latency by running partially asynchronously.
+Pipeline parallelism partitions the model into segments (called `PipelineModule`s in our code) that can decrese latency by running partially asynchronously.

 ### Running the code on a server